How to Hibernate a Computer with Windows 11

 Using the Power User menu, one can also put a Windows 11 computer into Hibernation.
 This menu provides more administrative tasks that are unavailable to a normal user.

-To use the Power User menu to hibernate a Windows computer, right-click on the Start button or press the Win + X keys on your keyboard, then click Shut down or sign out and select Hibernate to put a computer to sleep.
+To use the Power User menu to hibernate a Windows computer, right-click the Start button or press the Win + X keys on your keyboard, then click Shut down or sign out and select Hibernate to put a computer to sleep.

 How to hibernate a computer using keyboard shortcuts

 Press your keyboard’s ALT + F4 keys to open the shutdown windows dialog box.
-Then select Hibernate from the options.
+Then, select Hibernate from the options.

 Or press the CTRL + ALT + DEL keys on your keyboard to bring up other command options, then click on the power button icon at the bottom right, and click Hibernate to put a computer to sleep.